mapattacker/datascience/unsupervised.rst

 PCA summarises multiple fields of data into principal components, usually just 2 so that it is easier to visualise in a 2-dimensional plot.
-The 1st component will show the most variance of the entire dataset, while the 2nd shows the 2nd shows the most variance.
+The 1st component will show the most variance of the entire dataset, while the 2nd shows the 2nd shows the most variance at a right angle to the 1st.
 Because of the strong variance between data points, patterns tend to be teased out from a high dimension to even when there's just two dimensions.
 These 2 components can serve as new features for a supervised analysis.